Serenity Head Spa

 3. Your Activity Level

 Are you a desk worker?
-Or do you hit the gym 5 times a week?
+Or maybe you go to the gym five times a week?

 • Before an event: To warm up muscles